numbing/react-contact/contactmanager_redux/README.md

-for running this app clone the project : tun this on terminal :
+for running this app clone the project : and type this on terminal :

 - 1)git clone git@github.com:numbing/react-contact.git
 - 2)cd contactmanager_redux